The Boys season 4: Writing

 Kripke also revealed that Susan Heyward's character, Jessica "Sage" Bradley / Sister Sage, was conceived out of a conversation about one of Homelander's big weaknesses, saying: "He's generally surrounded by idiots.
 And so if we gave him someone truly brilliant, that makes him much more formidable.
 It turns out that that's a really hard character to write!
 Because you have to write things that the smartest person in the world would think of and we're not the smartest people in the world, so that's really difficult.
 And then Sage became a really interesting character, so that's really difficult."
-Setting up the series' endgame, Kripke commented on the season finale's impact, stating: "There's a sort of seismic change at the end of season four; nothing in the world is going to be the same."
+Setting up the series' endgame, Kripke commented on the season finale's impact, saying: "There's a sort of seismic change at the end of season four; nothing in the world is going to be the same."
 The season finale is dedicated to Larry Kripke, father of Eric Kripke, who died on February 13, 2024.

 Casting

 The fourth season featured the addition of Susan Heyward (left), Valorie Curry (middle), and Jeffrey Dean Morgan (right) to the cast as Sage, Firecracker and Joe Kessler, respectively.

-On July 8, 2022, it was announced Nathan Mitchell (who portrayed the masked Black Noir in the first three seasons), despite his character's death in the third season finale, would continue to portray Black Noir, but as a new entity of the character (Black Noir II) in a main capacity of the fourth season.
-On August 1, it was announced that Cameron Crovetti had been promoted as a series regular, while Curry and Heyward were cast as new series regulars for the fourth season.
+On July 8, 2022, it was revealed Nathan Mitchell (who portrayed the masked Black Noir in the first three seasons), despite his character's death in the third season finale, would continue to portray Black Noir, but as a new entity of the character (Black Noir II) in a main capacity of the fourth season.
+On August 1, it was revealed that Cameron Crovetti had been promoted as a series regular, while Curry and Heyward were cast as new series regulars for the fourth season.
 On August 25, Jeffrey Dean Morgan was cast as a recurring guest star for the fourth season.
 On December 1, Rob Benedict and Elliot Knight joined the cast in undisclosed capacities for the fourth season, alongside Rosemarie DeWitt who was revealed to play Hughie's mother, Daphne.
 After the three-episode premiere, it was revealed that Benedict and Knight were portraying Splinter and Colin, respectively.

 On May 3, 2024, the official trailer revealed Maddie Phillips and Asa Germann would appear in the fourth season, reprising their roles from Gen V as Cate Dunlap and Sam Riordan, respectively.
 Derek Wilson also reprised his role as Robert Vernon / Tek Knight from Gen V.

 Dan Mousseau portrayed Webweaver / Patrick Whitehall, a drug-addicted Supe and parody of Spider-Man, in two episodes.
 A first-look image of the character was shared during the fictional V52 Expo, a convention put on by Vought that parodies Disney's D23 Expo.